Generic name: ISOtretinoin (Systemic) (eye soe TRET i noyn)

-- If you are planning to get pregnant within 1 month before care, during care, or within 1 month after care has ended.
+- If you are planning to get pregnant within 1 month before treatment, during treatment, or within 1 month after your last dose.

 - If you are taking any of these drugs: Demeclocycline, doxycycline, minocycline, tetracycline, a product that has vitamin A in it, a product that is like vitamin A, or St. John's wort.

 This is not a list of all drugs or health problems that interact with ISOtretinoin (systemic).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take ISOtretinoin (systemic) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take ISOtretinoin?

 - Tell all of your health care providers that you take ISOtretinoin (systemic).
 This includes your doctors, nurses, pharmacists, and dentists.